alexandernst/monks/README.md

 To start the actual hijack process, once loaded the module, run ```echo 1 > /proc/procmon```.
-Once started, you'll probably want to run ```dmesg -w``` (or ```dmesg``` if your kernel doesn't support ```-w```) in another console to see an actual outpu.
+Once started, you'll probably want to run ```dmesg -w``` (or ```dmesg``` if your kernel doesn't support ```-w```) in another console to see an actual output.

 To stop it just run ```echo 0 > /proc/procmon```.